top of page

 After You Miss Your Period Is Best

 A home pregnancy test is an indicator of pregnancy, not a confirmation.
 That’s why you need an ultrasound to verify an intrauterine pregnancy.
-Usually 5-7 weeks after the first day of your last period is a good time to have your initial ultrasound.
+Usually 5-7 weeks after the first day of your last period is a good time to have your initial ultrasound, which we provide at your first appointment.
+During the ultrasound, we can also tell you how far along you are and check for the viability of your pregnancy.

 Whether you are considering an abortion or are looking for pregnancy services, we're your go-to resource for options, answers, and support.

-Our pregnancy services are provided at no cost to you and we do not benefit from any decision you make.
+Our pregnancy services are free, confidential, and we do not benefit from any decision you make.
+We’re here for you.

 Her Health Women's Center